waqarabbas123/React-Netflix-Clone/README.md

-Using react library of javascript i make a clone website of netflix.
+using the react library i make a clone website of netflix